 Why Did I Get a Notice About a Fee Increase for My Rental Property?

 Apartment buildings with five (5) or more units are licensed and inspected by DPH-EH.
 The license fee is assessed by the Los Angeles County Treasurer Tax Collector as part of the property tax.
-The fee increase referenced in the notification will only affect the public health license fee portion of the property tax bill.
+The fee increase will only affect the public health license fee portion of the property tax bill.

 Are There Any Other Changes in the Ordinance Amendment?